microsoft/EdgeML/examples/pytorch/vision/Face_Detection/README.md

 That is, if the WIDER_FACE folder is created in /mnt folder, then _C.HOME='/mnt' _C.FACE.WIDER_DIR='/mnt/WIDER_FACE'.
 Similarly, change `data/config_qvga.py` to set _C.HOME and _C.FACE.WIDER_DIR.

+Note that for Windows '/' should be replaced by '\' for each path in the config files.
 3. Run
 ``` python prepare_wider_data.py ```